nestjs/docs.nestjs.com/content/microservices/kafka.md

 #### Overview

-Like other Nest microservices transport layer implementations, you select the Kafka transporter mechanism using the `transport` property of the options object passed to the `createMicroservice()` method, along with an optional `options` property, as shown below:
+Like other Nest microservice transport layer implementations, you select the Kafka transporter mechanism using the `transport` property of the options object passed to the `createMicroservice()` method, along with an optional `options` property, as shown below:

 ```typescript
 @@filename(main)